KTH-dESA/Cluster-based_extraction_OnSSET/README.md

 # Cluster-based_extraction_OnSSET
-Developed in order to facilitate the GIS extraction for OnSSEt when the population base layer in the analysis is a polygon layer
+Developed in order to facilitate the GIS extraction for OnSSET when the population base layer in the analysis is a polygon layer

 ### Introduction